Areto ImoukhuedeProfessor of Law

 B.A., Northwestern University, 1999

-Professor Imoukhuede’s has previously served as a Congressional Fellow in the U.S. House of Representatives where he conducted extensive research on U.S. education policy and related domestic and international issues.
+Professor Imoukhuede has served as a Congressional Fellow in the U.S. House of Representatives where he conducted extensive research on U.S. education policy and related domestic and international issues.
 He also interned in the U.S. Department of Justice Antitrust Division where he concentrated on airline mergers and international commerce issues.

 Professor Imoukhuede is a member of the Bars of Illinois, the District of Columbia, and the Northern District of Illinois.
-He is also a proud Eagle Scout.
+He is a proud Eagle Scout.